 We found that prenatal exposure to DDE and HCB is associated with rapid growth in the first 6 months of life and subsequent overweight at 14 months of age.
 Prenatal PCB exposure did not influence postnatal growth.
 This study, the largest conducted on this topic, provides evidence that the effects of prenatal exposure to persistent environmental chemicals on childhood obesity may be observed very early in infancy.
 Rapid weight gain even in the first few months of life has been shown to increase the risk of obesity later in childhood (16-18).
 Childhood overweight has been shown to track into adult obesity, however some studies suggest that overweight in earlier ages than 2 years of life might not be predictive of adult BMI (28).
 Thus, evaluating the persistence of the effects on overweight at later ages should be a priority for future research.

 This study confirms the association between prenatal DDE exposure and early postnatal growth reported previously in the Sabadell subcohort (10) in two other INMA subcohorts and further suggests that prenatal HCB exposure is also related to rapid growth and overweight in infancy.
-Low-level prenatal DDE exposure has also been linked to elevated BMI in infancy (n=138) (11), later in childhood at the age of 6.5 years (n=344) (ref.12) and in adult life in women (n=213) (ref.14).
-Two recent studies in highly exposed Mexican populations reported null associations between prenatal DDE exposure and BMI at 12 months (n=253) (30) and 18 months of age (n=788 males) (31).
-Adverse health effects of endocrine-disrupting chemicals, such as POPs, could follow non-monotonic dose responses with null or inverse risks at higher concentrations (32), thus the substantial differences in the exposure levels may explain the disparity in findings across these studies.
+Low-level prenatal DDE exposure has also been linked to elevated BMI in infancy (DDE= 212 ng/g lipid; n=138) (11), later in childhood at the age of 6.5 years (DDE=xx ng/g lipid; n=344) (12) and in adult life in women (DDE=xx ng/g lipid; n=213) (14).
+Two recent studies in highly exposed Mexican populations reported null associations between prenatal DDE exposure and BMI at 12 months (DDE=1105 ng/g lipid; n=253) (30) and 18 months of age (DDE=xx ng/g lipid; n=788 males) (31).
+Adverse health effects of endocrine-disrupting chemicals, such as POPs, could follow non-monotonic dose responses with increased risks in lower concentrations and null or inverse risks at higher concentrations (32), thus the substantial differences in the exposure levels may explain the disparity in findings across these studies.
 Differences in other characteristics, such as race, maternal age at delivery (mean age difference approximately 10 years), breastfeeding duration or lifestyle, may further explain differences in findings.
 Consistent with our current findings, we previously examined the effects of prenatal HCB exposure in the Spanish Menorca cohort and found a positive association with obesity at the age of 6.5 years (15).
 We found no evidence of effects of PCBs on postnatal growth.
 A few other studies have linked prenatal PCB exposure to elevated BMI in later childhood (age 5-7 years) or in puberty, while null associations have been reported in younger children (9, 11-13).
 This might suggest that PCB effects on obesity, if indeed there are any, may become apparent at later ages.
 The effects of POP exposure on obesity suggested by this and other studies may appear unexpected based on the decline of POP concentrations during the last decades while the prevalence of obesity is increasing.
 However, the prediction of potential POP effects on the temporal obesity trends is extremely difficult because of the changes during this period in the main obesity risk factors (diet, physical activity) and in potential modifiers of the POP effects (e.g. high fat and sugar intakes), and because of the complex effects that may result from multiple chemical exposures and the non-monotonic dose responses.